sonamsamdupkhangsar/asyncapi/README.md

 # asyncapi
 This is my AsyncApi learning project.

 It uses the asyncapi.yaml to validate messages.
 Messages are published and validated agains the spec.

+This project uses asyncapi templates to generate code.
+In this example you will publish message and the message is validated and logged.

+Fore more refer to [asyncapi](https://www.asyncapi.com/), and [Generator](https://www.npmjs.com/package/@asyncapi/generator) used in this repo.

 ## output
 Nodejs generated code in output folder